logikal/2wire-bandwidth-monitoring/README.md

 2Wire Bandwidth Monitoring
 ==========================

-This is a quick and dirty Nagios-style script that I use to monitor bandwidth in and out of my 2Wire router used with my ATT Uverse internet connection
+This is a quick and dirty Nagios-style script that I use to monitor bandwidth in and out of the 2Wire router used with my ATT Uverse internet connection

 Dependencies
 ------------